MonoidMusician/blog/sources/pickling.md

 :::

 :::Example
-We definitely need to walk through an example of what “equivalent” means, unpack my definition.
+We definitely need to walk through an example of what “equivalent” means to unpack my definition.
 Hereʼs one in JavaScript, although the particulars of JavaScript do not matter:

 ```javascript